-Secondly, the idea that domestic political structures, institutions, and processes are not just influenced by the domestic factors and the external factors also have a role to play, is also being recognized.
-There are some of the common traps that some parts of the existing literature fall into.
-The well-known book of Hague and Harrop’s Comparative Government and Politics: An Introduction (2001) has just introduced a 16-page chapter on the state in global context without neither integrating the chapter nicely into the book nor dissecting the dimensions of globalization.
+Secondly, the idea that domestic political structures, institutions, and processes are not just influenced by domestic factors and that external factors also have a role to play, is also being recognized.
+There are some common traps that some parts of the existing literature fall into.
+The well-known book Hague and Harrop’s Comparative Government and Politics: An Introduction (2001) has just introduced a 16-page chapter on the state in a global context without neither integrating the chapter nicely into the book nor dissecting the dimensions of globalization.
 Sodaro’s “Comparative Politics: A Global Introduction” also suffers from similar drawbacks as it only remembers to analyze economic globalization without taking into account other facets of the multi-headed hydra of globalization like technological, cultural, and political globalization.
-We have used examples of these books to illustrate the failings of traditional Comparative Politics scholars.
-They pay inadequate attention to external factors affecting domestic outcomes, and they lack concern with governance (ignores societal-political actors).
+We have used examples from these books to illustrate the failings of traditional Comparative Politics scholars.
+They pay inadequate attention to external factors affecting domestic outcomes, and they lack concern with governance (ignoring societal-political actors).

 There are three research traditions that can help us determine the interrelationship of local conditions through a prism of globalization.
 These three traditions are the Rational Actor Model, Globalization through a cultural prism, and globalization through structural approaches.
 Globalization does impact the rational choice of actors and how they behave in particular circumstances.
 There are numerous examples like the 1999 WTO Ministerial conference in Seattle that was rocked by widespread protests, which were supported by a variety of organizations across the globe.